Hartmann-lib/Energy_Potential_Brownian_Motion/README.md

 ![simNRJDiff_Figure1](https://user-images.githubusercontent.com/58071484/137720336-c499caca-533c-4e00-8c06-2379855c89da.png)

 ### Simulation output
 In the end of the simulation, the script shows the reaction coordinate histogram (grey bars, left panel) collected from all trajectories.
-The similarity of the histogram with the probability density function, *p*(*x*), derived from the energy landscape, proves if the landscape is sufficently sampled, hence \Delta *t* is small enough.
+The similarity of the histogram with the probability density function, *p*(*x*), derived from the energy landscape, proves if the landscape is sufficently sampled, hence $\delta \Delta$ *t* is small enough.

 the whole energy landscape.
 In the right panel the passage time histogram between *q*<sub>L</sub> and *q*<sub>R</sub> is shown.
 The bottom panel depicts the last state trajectory.